shubhamk10/shubhamk10/README.md

 </p>

 ## :relaxed:I'm a student at PES University
-  - I'm currently learning Data Science and Machine Learning 🤖
+  - I'm currently learning DevOps and AWS 🤖
-  - 2024 Goal: Contribute more to Open Source Projects :octocat:
+  - 2025 Goal: Contribute more to Open Source Projects :octocat:

 #### Do fork or star some of my repos :wink: